yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

    > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
 We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for both language and code understanding.

-#### Validation

 <validation step="f0a7d271-5b5c-40c2-80a0-9e7889b96f1f" />

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Task 3: Generate code in chat playground